 Visualization of business data is very popular today, and this is pretty understandable why.
-Data visualization provides a lot of business advantages such as data is always in real time – most fresh as possible, one time cost investment which will save human resources and save from human mistakes.
+Data visualization provides a lot of business advantages such as data is always in real-time – most fresh as possible, one-time cost investment which will save human resources and save from human mistakes.

 Sounds like “This is a story about far far future and reporting became to bring a pleasure…”.
-So KindGeeks decided to take such challenge and create one.
-As a result, we have acquired strong expertise in this area.
+So KindGeeks decided to take such a challenge and create one.
+As a result, we have acquired a strong expertise in this area.

 It sounds like Google analytics analog at first, but no. Those two systems complete each other and form a beautiful house.

 This is a compilation of a big amount of business data from different devices (optional), an ability to chose the scope of data you need to analyze and show in a diagram, auto-synchronization.

 The only Achilles’ heel is to pay attention to first set up the system to devices, but KindGeek successfully delivered to a variety of clients.

 While other companies are spending thousands of dollars for data visualization per year, we found a way to make it a hundred times cheaper, easier, and reflected it on one page.